-When the sensing initiator includes a TB-specific subelement in a Sensing Measurement Setup Request frame, then the RSTA Availability Information field in the RSTA Availability Window element shall contain exactly one Availability Window Information field.
+When the sensing initiator includes a TB Sensing specific subelement in a Sensing Measurement Setup Request frame, then the RSTA Availability Information field in the RSTA Availability Window element shall contain exactly one Availability Window Information field.
 The Availability Window Information field in a Sensing Measurement Setup Request frame represents the availability window assigned by the sensing initiator.
-The Availability Window Broadcast Format subfield in the Header subfield in the RSTA Availability Information field in this RSTA Availability Window element is set to 0.
-A sensing initiator shall only request an availability window from an unassociated sensing responder that overlaps with a 10 TU interval in which the sensing responder is available as signaled by the ISTA Availability Window element in the Sensing Measurement Setup Query frame.
+The Availability Window Broadcast Format subfield in the Header subfield in the RSTA Availability Information field in this RSTA Availability Window element is set to 0 (see 9.4.2.297 RSTA Availability Window element).
+A sensing initiator shall only request an availability window from an unassociated sensing responder that overlaps with a 10 TU interval in which the sensing responder is available as signaled by the ISTA Availability Window element (see 9.4.2.296 ISTA Availability Window element) in the Sensing Measurement Setup Query frame.

-When the sensing initiator includes a TB-specific subelement in a Sensing Measurement Setup Request frame, the Poll Assigned field is set to 1 if the Poll Required subfield in the last Sensing element received from the sensing responder is set to 1.
+When the sensing initiator includes a TB Sensing specific subelement in a Sensing Measurement Setup Request frame, the Poll Assigned field is set to 1 if the Poll Required subfield in the last Sensing element received from the sensing responder is set to 1.

+When the sensing initiator includes a TB Sensing specific subelement in a Sensing Measurement Setup Request frame, the SR2SR field is set to 1 only if the SR2SR subfield in the last Sensing element received from the sensing responder is set to 1 (#5).

-When the sensing initiator includes a NTB-specific subelement in a Sensing Measurement Setup Request frame, the value contained in the Min Time Between Measurements shall not be lower than the value of the Min Time Between Measurements field in the last Sensing element or Sensing Parameters element received from the sensing responder.
+When the sensing initiator includes a non-TB Sensing specific subelement in a Sensing Measurement Setup Request frame, the value contained in the Min Time Between Measurements shall not be lower than the value of the Min Time Between Measurements field in the last Sensing element or Sensing Parameters element received from the sensing responder (i.e., AP).

 When a Sensing Parameters element is included in the Sensing Measurement Setup Request frame, the sensing initiator shall assign the following parameters in the Sensing Parameters field after accounting for sensing responder’s sensing capabilities known from last received Sensing Capabilities element from that STA:

-The maximum bandwidth to be used for the measurement instances.
+The maximum bandwidth to be used for the TB or non-TB measurement instances (referred to as Sensing Assigned Max Bandwidth)(#5).
 This value shall not be greater than the maximum bandwidth the sensing responder supports for sensing.

-The number of LTF repetitions that it receives in the preamble of a SR2SI NDP that is either a HE Ranging NDP or a HE TB Ranging NDP, in the Rx Repetition subfield.
-This value shall not be higher than the maximum number of HE-LTF repetitions that the sensing responder is capable of transmitting.
+The maximum number of HE-LTF repetitions that the sensing responder transmits in the preamble of an SR2SI or SR2SR NDP that is either a HE Ranging NDP or a HE TB Ranging NDP, in the Max Tx HE-LTF Repetition subfield (referred to as Sensing Assigned SR2SI Rep)(#5).
+This value shall not be greater than the maximum number of HE-LTF repetitions that the sensing responder is capable of transmitting.

-The number of LTF repetitions it transmits in the preamble of a SI2SR NDP that is a HE Ranging NDP, in the Tx Repetition subfield.
-This value shall not be higher than the maximum number of HE-LTF repetitions that the sensing responder is capable of receiving.
+The maximum number of HE-LTF repetitions that the sensing responder receives in the preamble of an SI2SR or SR2SR NDP that is a HE Ranging NDP, in the Max Rx HE-LTF Repetition subfield (referred to as Sensing Assigned SI2SR Rep) (#5).
+This value shall not be greater than the maximum number of HE-LTF repetitions that the sensing responder is capable of receiving.

-The number of space-time streams it receives in the SR2SI NDP, in the Rx STS subfield.
-This value shall not be higher than the maximum number of space-streams that the sensing responder is capable of transmitting for all bandwidth smaller than or equal to the maximum bandwidth used for the measurement instances.
+The maximum number of space-time streams the sensing responder receives in anSR2SR or SI2SR NDP, in the Max Rx STS subfield (referred to as Sensing Assigned SI2SR STS).
+This value shall not be greater than the maximum number of space-streams that the sensing responder is capable of receiving for all bandwidth smaller than or equal to the maximum bandwidth used for the TB or non-TB measurement instances.